Frequently Asked Questions

 Most people complete the iPhone and iCloud security check in 10–18 minutes, depending on how many settings need to be adjusted.

-7. Will the audit change anything on my device automatically?
+7. Will the review change anything on my device automatically?

-No. The audit is read-only guidance.
+No. The review is read-only guidance.
 It will never change your iPhone or iCloud settings automatically.
 You review each recommendation and decide what to turn on or off yourself.

 8. Do you get access to my passwords, messages, or personal data?

 No. We never see your Apple ID, passcode, photos, messages, or any personal content.
-The audit is a configuration-only security review performed on your own device.
+The review is a configuration-only security review performed on your own device.

 9. Do I get a certificate or report?